dropbox/pyannotate/README.md

 you pass to `dump_stats()`.
 You can have multiple pause/resume pairs per dump call.

+If you'd like to automatically collect types when you run `pytest`, see `example/example_conftest.py` and `example/README.md`.

 Phase 2: Inserting types into your source code
 ----------------------------------------------